senshinya/astro-blog/src/content/projects/mydb/mydb2-en.md

 Since both page management and DataItem management involve caching, it's worthwhile to design a more general caching framework here.

-You may be wondering: Why use a reference counting strategy instead of the seemingly “advanced” LRU approach?
+You may be wondering: Why use a reference counting strategy instead of the seemingly“advanced”LRU approach?

 Let’s begin with cache interface design.
 If we used LRU, all we’d need is a `get(key)` interface, and resources would be automatically evicted from the cache when it's full.
 But imagine this situation: The cache becomes full and evicts a resource; at that very moment, an upper-level module tries to flush a resource back to the data source—except that resource has just been evicted!
 The upper-level module now faces an awkward dilemma: should it still attempt the back-write?